helidon-io/helidon/docs/se/injection/injection.md

 In a declarative approach, you use annotations on classes, constructors, and constructor arguments to express your intent.

-For example, instead of manually managing dependencies, you declare that a class should be injectable using annotations like [`@Service.Singleton`][service-singleton] (More about that later).
+For example, instead of manually managing dependencies, you declare that a class should be injectable using annotations like [`@Service.Singleton`][service-singleto] (More about that later).

 See [Helidon Declarative](declarative.md#overview)